hackmission/cryptofund/README.md

 # cryptofund
-Offline app for mananing a crypto fund
+Offline app for managing a crypto fund on Rehive Platform using a CSV file.